Malay (Course Levels & Overview)

 Students requesting direct entry to any course beyond Level 1 must undergo a placement test.

-Only private Conversational Malay classes are available and limited to 4 students per class.
+Private Conversational Malay classes are available and limited to 4 students per class.
 Hence, the schedule of classes are up to student’s discretion, but subjected to the availability of our teachers and operating hours of the School.

 Conversational Malay Level 1 to 3